ScryEngineering/scrygroup.com/content/blog-posts/2018-07-20/mypy-questions.md

 examples/question1.py:7: error: Unsupported operand types for + ("float" and "str")
 ```

 So it does correctly catch that you can't add a string to a float.
-So in this case if you knew you needed the `price` to be a float type this would catch a large number of bugs essentially for free from your CI pipeline.
+So in this case if you knew you needed the `price` to be a float type this would catch a large number of bugs essentially for free from your <abbr title="Continuous Integration">CI</abbr>  pipeline.
 It also complains that the return type of `__init__` must be `None`, we can fix that as follows:

 ```python